MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 mfpdev server start
 ```

-Follow the below instructions to add the MobileFirst Cordova Plugin to either a new or existing Cordova project and register the app in a MobileFirst Server.
+Follow the below instructions to add the MobileFirst Cordova Plugin to either a new or existing Cordova project:

 1. Create a Cordova project or use an existing one.
 The MobileFirst template app can be used to create a new Cordova project.
 To use the template app, open **Terminal**  and run the command:
 ```bash